Let It Rock (Kevin Rudolf song)

-"Let It Rock" is the debut single by American musician Kevin Rudolf.
-It was produced by Rudolf for his debut album, In the City, and features a verse from American rapper Lil Wayne.
+"Let It Rock" is the debut single by American singer Kevin Rudolf featuring American rapper Lil Wayne.
+It was produced by Rudolf for his debut album, In the City.

 In the U.S. and Canada, the song reached No. 5 on the Billboard Hot 100, number No. 6 on the Pop 100 and No. 2 on the Canadian Hot 100.
 The first week, the song debuted at No. 45 on the Australian Singles Chart and eventually reached No. 3.
 In the United Kingdom, the song climbed to No. 40 on physical release but due to an increase in airplay, due to BBC Radio 1 adding it to their A-list, the song climbed thirty places to No. 10 in the song's second week on the chart; then it rose to No. 5 the following week.
-"Let It Rock" was number 28 on Rolling Stone's list of the 100 Best Songs of 2008.
+"Let It Rock" received positive reviews from music critics, and was placed at number 28 on Rolling Stone's list of the 100 Best Songs of 2008.